 Living with IBS

-Fortunately, there’s a lot you can do to manage IBS.
-Reducing stress by relaxing more, and staying physically active, can be really helpful.
+The good news is that there’s a lot you can do to manage IBS.
+Reducing stress and staying physically active can be really helpful.
 Adjusting your diet can also make a big difference.

-Working with your dietitian
+Working with a dietitian

 What does FODMAP stand for?